June Jackson Christmas: Career

 Christmas was appointed Commissioner of Mental Health and Mental Retardation Services on August 16, 1972, by New York Mayor John Lindsay.
 In 1976 she was part of the Jimmy Carter presidential campaign as a health advisor, and subsequently as part the Carter transition team, leading the transition of the Department of Health, Education and Welfare from Republican to Democratic hands.
 In 1978 Mayor Ed Koch reappointed Christmas as the city's Commissioner of Mental Health, Mental Retardation.

+Personal life and death

+Christmas and her husband Walter had three children and four grandchildren.
+She died of heart failure in The Bronx, New York City, on December 31, 2023, at the age of 99.